1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 - average S&P credit rating: A vs A- average aristocrat

-- average annual volatility: 24.0% vs 22.5% average aristocrat (and 26% average Master List stock)
+- average annual volatility: 24.0% vs. 22.5% average aristocrat (and 26% average Master List stock)

 - average market cap: $120 billion (mega-cap)